ChrisMcKee1/ChatUI/docs/api/examples/python.md

 # Python API Implementation

 This example demonstrates how to implement API endpoints for Chat UI using FastAPI.
-The implementation supports both streaming responses (Server-Sent Events) and traditional JSON batch responses.
+The implementation supports both standard chat and multi-agent chat with streaming and batch responses.

 ## Implementation